Finance and Lending Jargon – Terminology.

 Means Comparative Market Analysis.
 Real estate agents are required to provide this when pricing a property.
-They are required to compare like sales of at least three properties of the same standard or condition, sold within a five kilometre radius in the last six months.
-If the CMA is not provided then the agent should provide a written substantiation of the advice.
+They are required to compare like sales of at least three properties of the same standard or condition, sold within a five-kilometre radius in the last six months.
+If the CMA is not provided then the agent should provide written substantiation of the advice.

 See Split Loans

 Payment for selling a product.
 Real Estate agents receive a commission from the vendor when they sell a property, while Mortgage Brokers receive a commission from a lender when they sell a home loan product.